oraclize/docs/source/includes/_ethereum.md

     }

 ```
-Smart contract using Oraclize can be effectively autonomous by implementing a new call to Oraclize into their  ` __callback` method.
+Smart contracts using Oraclize can be effectively autonomous by implementing a new call to Oraclize into their  ` __callback` method.
 This can be useful for implementing periodic updates of some on-chain reference data, as with price feeds, or to periodically check for some off-chain conditions.

 This modified version of the previous example will update the ETH/USD exchange rate every 60 seconds, until the contract has enough funds to pay for the Oraclize fee.